julia-diversity-and-inclusion/computing_bio_course/docs/src/Lesson1/2_git.md

-By contrast, git is distributed - each user's system contains the entire revision history, and conflicts between are explicitly managed when two different edits to the code are brought together.
+By contrast, git is distributed - each user's system contains the entire revision history, and conflicts between versions are explicitly managed when two different edits to the code are brought together.
 Don't worry if this isn't super clear at this stage - we'll get into some practical examples in a sec.